Platform Architecture

 For state management:

-- KV Storage - Per-device key-value storage
+- KV Storage - Per-device key-value storage (in

-- Logs - Structured logging
+devicesdk.sqlite) - Logs - Structured logging, retained in SQLite

 - Webhooks / APIs - Call your own services for external persistence